 Portugal’s best surf spots

-In order for you to make it slightly better digesteble, we’ve divided this article into three sections:
+In order for you to make it slightly better digestable, we’ve divided this article into the following parts:

 Wait….
 Is surfing the only thing you can do in Portugal?
 Hell no!
 This article is about surfing, however, do not forget that traveling to Portugal means you run the risk of being confronted with amazing food, very friendly people, beautiful nature and culture (!), a very low cost of living and (did we already mention) the great food.
 We’ve even dedicated a separate article to 8 reasons why you should go surfing in Portugal.